Fritz Stern: Scholarship

 The focus of much of Stern's work an attempt to track the development of the rise of National Socialism in Germany and its characteristics.
 Stern traced the origins of Nazism back to the 19th-century völkische movement.
-Stern considered that the virulent anti-Semitic völkische movement to have been the result of the "politics of cultural despair" experienced by German intellectuals, who were unable to come to grips with modernity.
+Stern considered that the virulent antisemitic völkische movement to have been the result of the "politics of cultural despair" experienced by German intellectuals, who were unable to come to grips with modernity.
 However, Stern rejected the Sonderweg interpretation of German history and considered the ideas of the völkische movement to have been merely a "dark undercurrent" in 19th-century German society.

 In the 1990s, Stern was a leading critic of the controversial American author Daniel Goldhagen, whose book Hitler's Willing Executioners was denounced by Stern as unscholarly and full of Germanophobia.

 Another major area of research for Stern was the history of the Jewish community in Germany and how the Jewish culture influenced German culture and vice versa.
 In Stern's view, the interaction produced what Stern often called the "Jewish-German symbiosis".
 In Stern's view, the best example of the "Jewish-German symbiosis" was Albert Einstein.